OrderN/CONQUEST-release/docs/input_tags.rst

 AtomMove.OptCell (*boolean*)
     Turns on conjugate gradient relaxation of the simulation box dimensions a, b and c.
-Note that AtomMove.TypeOfRun must also be set to cg.
+Note that AtomMove.TypeOfRun must also be set to cg (except for method 2 below where sqnm will result in SQNM for atomic positions and CG for cell vectors).

     *default*: F

 AtomMove.OptCellMethod (*integer*)
     Cell optimisation method.
-    1. fixed fractional coordinates
-    2. double loop - inner: full atomic cg optimisation, outer: single cell steepest descent step.
-Generally only useful for systems that are extremely problematic to relax
-    3. simultaneous cell and atomic conjugate gradients relaxation

     *default*: 1

+    Options:

+    1. Fixed fractional coordinates (only cell vectors)
+    2. Alternating atomic position and cell vector optimisation (recommended for simultaneous optimisation)
+    3. Simultaneous cell and atomic conjugate gradients relaxation; caution recommended (can be unstable)

 AtomMove.EnthalpyTolerance (*real*)
     Enthalpy tolerance for cell optimisation